websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/using-an-osgi-service.md

 You can use OSGi services in any Java class.

-Liferay service package Javadoc is available at these locations:
+Liferay service Javadoc is available at these locations:

 * [Liferay DXP Apps](https://docs.liferay.com/dxp/apps/)
 * [Liferay DXP Portal](https://docs.liferay.com/dxp/portal/7.3-latest/javadocs/)